TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Xchr_analysis_plan.md

 ```

 2. Model 2: Inactivation of the X-Chr.
 This model will be conducted in males only with alleles for each SNP code as 0/2 (assuming that 1 copy of the effect allele in males have the same effect as 2 copy in females)
+Same as previous model but no need to transform the effect sizes and SEs.

 ## Section 3: Alternative script for analysis of the X-chr using REGENIE and SAIGE
 This section provides examples scripts for X-chr analysis using both REGENIE and SAIGE